Skip to contents

 )

-Building the schedule gets maestro to look through the pipelines in the pipelines folder and creates a data.frame with schedule information.
-Then, you pass that data.frame to run_schedule() along with how often the orchestrator is supposed to run.
+Building the schedule gets maestro to look through the pipelines in the pipelines folder and creates a schedule object.
+Then, you pass that to run_schedule() along with how often the orchestrator is supposed to run.
 It is important to tell maestro how often it’ll be checking the pipelines using the orch_frequency parameter.
 Here, we’re informing it that the orchestrator is running every 1 hour.

 Importantly, it isn’t maestro’s job to actually run it this often - it’s your job to make sure it runs at that frequency (e.g., deploying it via cron or some cloud environment where code can be scheduled).1